 Besides design and material, there are other factors that determine how long an asphalt shingle roof can last.
 Here are four of the most significant.

-- Quality of installation – The quality of the roof installation goes a long way in determining how long a roof may last.
-Poor installation often translates to sloppy underlayment, poor installation around skylights, and shingles that blow off in high winds.
+The quality of the roof installation goes a long way in determining how long a roof may last.
+The poor installation often translates to the sloppy underlayment, poor installation around skylights, and shingles that blow off in high winds.
 A poor installation job can even void your roofing material warranty.
 That’s why it’s critical to select a high-quality company among the many Orlando roofing companies.